 - You will also want to ensure that access has been enabled for the type of data you are attempting to pull from the API.

 - Your requests may be outside the time expiration window.
-It is often the case that developers have mistaken converted the current time to something other than milliseconds (which should have 13 digits) or that the time value upon which the developer bases his/her calculation is slightly off (i.e., the web server's CPU clock isn't synchronized to a time server) from the API's clock.
+It is often the case that developers have mistakenly converted the current time to something other than milliseconds (which should have 13 digits) or that the time value upon which the developer bases the calculation is off (i.e., the web server's CPU clock isn't synchronized to a time server) from the API's clock.

 - You may not have properly constructed your hash value.
-It should be the encrypted form of a concatenated string created from your public key value, your IP address (if you have IP restriction enabled), current time in milliseconds, your random string, and your private key value.
+It should be the encrypted form of a concatenated string created from the following values in this order: public_key + ip_address + time + randomvalue + private_key.
 Please note that the order of characters in a string that has a hashing algorithm applied to it DOES MATTER as evidenced below:

 MD5("ABC") = 902fbdd2b1df0c4f70b4a5d23525e932